cluesurf/.github/profile/readme.md

 - t-shirts
 - books

-The t-shirts include nature images and nice words in various languages (so far).
 The books are printings of public domain material, mostly ancient texts.

 ## Interviews